EddOliver/AggroFox/README.md

 Let's take a look at some FACTS:

-• The population in Mexico (Both of the author's own country) and in the world will grow.
+• The population in Mexico (Both the author's own country) and in the world will grow.

 • By 2050 the production of food will have to DOUBLE to feed this population.